asavinov/intelligent-trading-bot/docs/column-oriented-design.md

 In column-oriented approach, a new column is defined in terms of other columns.
 Mathematically, this means defining a new function (a mapping from one set to another set) in terms of other functions.
-For comparison, in the relational data model, a new collection (mathematical set) of rows is defined in terms of other collections.
+For comparison, in the relational data model, a new collection (mathematical set) of rows is defined in terms of other collections where a row is suuposed to identify itself by its unique combination of attributes.
-In spreadsheets (like Excel), a new cell value is defined in terms of other cells.
+In spreadsheets (like Excel), a new cell value is defined in terms of other cells where cells have two coordinates.

 In the general case, columns belong to different tables and we need operations for both defining columns (functions) and populating tables (sets).
 However, for the purposes